Fujifilm X-A10 vs Sony A6000

-The Fujifilm X-A10 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in December 2016 and February 2014.
+The Fujifilm X-A10 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in December 2016 and February 2014.
 Both the X-A10 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is somewhat larger (3 percent) than the Fujifilm X-A10.
 Moreover, the A6000 is slightly heavier (4 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-A10) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the X-A10 gets 410 shots out of its NP-W126S battery, while the A6000 can take 360 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.